 All students enrolling in the BBS PhD Program will take a core curriculum that is intended to provide training in research design, translational science, oral and written scientific communication, and research ethics.
 The student will also select a concentration that is associated with the area of their thesis research.
 In addition to coursework, students are required to complete 3 research rotations in the first year, complete a one-semester teaching experience in the second or third year of training, and participate in professional development opportunities.

 All BBS PhD students are required to complete the following:

 BIOAP 6100 - By Scientific Design: Skill Building for a Career in the Life Sciences during the Fall semester 1st year.
 Topics for this course will include; grant writing, public presentations, design of experiments, interpretation of data, and literature analysis.
 BIOAP 6100 SYLLABUS.pdf (88.74 KB)

 BIOAP 7100 - By Scientific Design: Skill Building for a Career in the Life Sciences II during the Spring semester 1st year.
 Topics for this course will include; hypothesis development, scientific design, critical evaluation of literature, and oral defense.
-BIOAP 7100 SYLLABUS.pdf (223.36 KB)
+BIOAP 7100 SYLLABUS.pdf (260.19 KB)

 BIOMG 7510 - Ethical Issues and Professional Responsibilities Ethical issues in research and the professional responsibilities of scientists are discussed based on readings and occasional lectures.
 The topics are intended to cover the requirements for ethical training of graduate students on training grants and follow the recommendations of the Office of Research Integrity.

 - The remainder of coursework you will take is determined by your special committee.